cheqd/data-api/README.md

 Cached data for computationally-expensive queries are stored in [Cloudflare KV](https://developers.cloudflare.com/workers/learning/how-kv-works/).

 1. `CIRCULATING_SUPPLY_WATCHLIST`: This KV is pre-populated with a list of addresses to monitor for circulating supply.
 Initially, the *value* portion of this can be set to anything, since it will get replaced when [periodic cron triggers](https://developers.cloudflare.com/workers/platform/cron-triggers) run to set the account balance breakdown for this account.
 In case you have a lot of accounts to monitor, we recommend prefixing the *key* with a `group_N` prefix which will stagger the API lookup across multiple cron executions.
-2. `ACTIVE_VALIDATORS`: List of active validators, fetch from block explorer GraphQL API.
-When a cron trigger is executed, the total delegator count and update time is stored in this KV.

 ```jsonc
 // Sample watchlist JSON file structure